google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 As a foreign student, understanding how to get into MIT as an international student is vital.
 From the 6717 students that averagely apply annually, only 129 are admitted.

-MIT PhD Application Form
+MIT PhD Application Process

 Applications ReceivedIn 2023, MIT received 34,744 applications for graduate study and offered admission to 3,936 applicants.
 This means that the acceptance rate for graduate programs at MIT in 2023 was 11%.